GoogleChrome/developer.chrome.com/site/en/blog/style-queries/index.md

 Updating custom property values through JavaScript can be done seamlessly, either while setting up the DOM model (i.e. while building the component in a framework), or updated at any time using `<parentElem>.style.setProperty('--myProperty’, <value>)`.
 I

-Here’s a demo that in a few lines of code, updates the `--theme` of a button, and applies styles using style queries and that custom property (`--theme`)`:
+Here’s a demo that in a few lines of code, updates the `--theme` of a button, and applies styles using style queries and that custom property (`--theme`):

-{% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/mxE8At7l4Ii0O8meY5Zo.mp4", autoplay="true", muted="true", loop="true", alt="Demo cylcing through themes", width="800", height="243" %}
+{% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/mxE8At7l4Ii0O8meY5Zo.mp4", autoplay="true", muted="true", loop="true", controls="true", alt="Demo cycling through themes", width="800", height="243" %}

 {% Codepen {
   user: 'web-dot-dev',